Will a Cashless Society Be the End of Financial Crime?

 According to UK Finance, pre Covid-19 only 34% of payments were made in cash with debit cards listed as the most preferred method of payment.
 We await latest figures to see the impact of Covid-19 but fully anticipate a drive towards a cashless society.

-What impact would a cashless society mean?
+What impact would a cashless society have?

 Not only are cashless transactions faster and more convenient, but there is a wide belief that they could foster lower crime rates.
 The reason being is there is no money to steal, launder or evade tax because there is a far greater audit trail for digital transactions.
 Corruption is also curbed with cashless transaction, as the generation of black money is hindered to a far greater extent.